dkalowsk/drafts/linter_unification.md

 The value of `$tool` represents the name of a specific external tool that the attribute is directing an action towards.
-For example, `$tool` can be `cppcheck` or `coverity`, which means any commands afterwards are directed towards the stated application.
+For example, `$tool` can be `cppcheck` or `coverity`, which directs any commands afterwards are to be parsed and acted upon by that specific tool.

 Alternatively, a `$tool` value of `*` would indicate the following command applies to all external tools examining the specific line of code.